Vinzent03/obsidian-advanced-uri/docs/docs/concepts/file_identifiers.md

 ## Examples
 1)
 (obsidian://advanced-uri?&filepath=Inbox)
-this will open a note "Inbox" in your obsidian vault if there is no inbox note
+This will open a note "Inbox" in your obsidian vault even If there is no inbox note present in your vault.If present this command will open the note specified.

 2)
 (obsidian://advanced-uri?daily=true&heading=Inbox)